 Even when parents live separately, both legal and biological parents have the parental right and responsibility to financially provide for their child.
 A support determination may be part of a divorce case, a legal separation, the separation of unmarried parents, or a paternity case.
 Under state law, the family court uses a specific calculation to determine the appropriate child support.
 However, this amount can be altered to fit a family’s unique situation.
-A Chicago child support attorney can help you navigate these proceedings.
+A Chicago, Illinois child support lawyer can help you navigate these proceedings.

 If you are facing a child support case, it can be helpful to understand how the state decides support payments.
 Parents can agree on a support amount, but the court will only approve it if it is in the child’s interests and appropriate to a family’s situation.